Music Library & Sound Recordings Archives

 American Song includes recordings of tens of thousands of songs relating to a wide range of American social and ethnic groups, social movements, and historical periods.
 Included are songs by and about American Indians, miners, immigrants, slaves, children, pioneers, and cowboys.
 There are songs of Civil Rights, political campaigns, Prohibition, the Revolutionary War, the Civil War, and anti-war protests.
 The genres encompass country, folk, bluegrass, Western, old time, blues, gospel, shape-note singing, doo-wop, Motown, R&B, soul, funk, and others on a variety of labels, including Rounder and Smithsonian Folkways.
 To get a persistent link, simply click on the "Embed/Link" icon when you're viewing information about an album.

-See our Listen Online page for more information on Naxos, DRAM, and American Song as well as links to free online audio content.
+See our Finding Audio page for more information on Naxos, DRAM, and American Song as well as links to free online audio content.

 Finding Music Articles